rcl-ssl/docs/certbot/linux-daemon.md

 ---
 title: Linux Daemon
-description: RCL CertificateBot Linux Daemon for automatic SSL/TLS certificate installation and renewal in a Linux server
+description: RCL SSL CertificateBot Linux Daemon for automatic SSL/TLS certificate installation and renewal in a Linux server
-parent: RCL CertificateBot
+parent: RCL SSL CertificateBot
 nav_order: 2
 ---

-# RCL CertificateBot for Linux
+# RCL SSL CertificateBot for Linux
-**V6.0.10**
+**V7.0.0**

-RCL CertificateBot runs as a **Daemon** in a Linux Server.
-The daemon will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Linux hosting machine.
+RCL SSL CertificateBot runs as a **Daemon** in a Linux Server.
+The daemon will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to a Linux hosting machine.

-## Automatically Renew TLS/SSL Certificates
+## Automatically Renew SSL/TLS Certificates

-You can use RCL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL Portal** using the the following creation options :
+You can use RCL SSL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :

 - Azure DNS (including SAN) - **Recommended**

-**'Stand Alone' certificates are not supported by RCL CertificateBot.**
+**'Stand Alone' certificates are not supported by RCL SSL CertificateBot.**

-# Installing RCL CertificateBot
+# Installing RCL SSL CertificateBot

 ## Download and Extract the Daemon Files to the Linux Server

-In this section, you will download the files from the RCL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/RCL.CertificateBot) in the [Releases](https://github.com/rcl-ssl/RCL.CertificateBot/releases) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:
+In this section, you will download the files from the RCL SSL CertificateBot [GitHub Project Page](https://github.com/rcl-ssl/RCL.CertificateBot) in the [Releases](https://github.com/rcl-ssl/RCL.CertificateBot/releases) section; and extract it to your Linux Server in the ``/usr/sbin`` folder:

 - In your Linux server, navigate to the ``/usr/sbin`` folder